Brassaï: Career

 Brassaï captured the essence of the city in his photographs, published as his first collection in the 1933 book entitled Paris de nuit (Paris by Night).
 His book gained great success, resulting in being called "the eye of Paris" in an essay by Henry Miller.
-In addition to photos of the seedier side of Paris, Brassai portrayed scenes from the life of the city's high society, its intellectuals, its ballet, and the grand operas.
+In addition to photos of the seedier side of Paris, Brassaï portrayed scenes from the life of the city's high society, its intellectuals, its ballet, and the grand operas.
 He had been befriended by a French family who gave him access to the upper classes.
-Brassai photographed many of his artist friends, including Salvador Dalí, Pablo Picasso, Henri Matisse, Alberto Giacometti, and several of the prominent writers of his time, such as Jean Genet and Henri Michaux.
+Brassaï photographed many of his artist friends, including Salvador Dalí, Pablo Picasso, Henri Matisse, Alberto Giacometti, and several of the prominent writers of his time, such as Jean Genet and Henri Michaux.

 Young Hungarian artists continued to arrive in Paris through the 1930s and the Hungarian circle absorbed most of them.
 Kertész immigrated to New York City in 1936.
-Brassai befriended many of the new arrivals, including Ervin Marton, a nephew of Tihanyi, whom he had been friends with since 1920.
+Brassaï befriended many of the new arrivals, including Ervin Marton, a nephew of Tihanyi, whom he had been friends with since 1920.
 Marton developed his own reputation in street photography in the 1940s and 1950s.
 Brassaï continued to earn a living with commercial work, also taking photographs for the U.S. magazine Harper's Bazaar.
 He was a founding member of the Rapho agency, created in Paris by Charles Rado in 1933.

 Brassaï's photographs brought him international fame.
 In 1948, he had a one-man show at the Museum of Modern Art (MoMA) in New York City, which travelled to George Eastman House in Rochester, New York; and the Art Institute of Chicago, Illinois.
-MoMA exhibited more of Brassai's works in 1953, 1956, and 1968.
+MoMA exhibited more of Brassaï's works in 1953, 1956, and 1968, curated by Edward Steichen in 1956.
 He was presented at the Rencontres d'Arles festival in France in 1970 (screening at the Théâtre Antique, Brassaï by Jean-Marie Drot), in 1972 (screening Brassaï si, Vominino by René Burri), and in 1974 (as guest of honour).

 In 1979, Brassaï was inducted into the International Photography Hall of Fame and Museum.